 The Kelley School of Business traces its origins all the way back to 1830 when Indiana College in Bloomington offered a course in political economy.
-The School of Commerce and Finance was established at Indiana University in 1920 and in 1996 was named the Kelley School of Business in honor of E.W.
-Kelley who established the first fully funded professorship and chair at the school.
-Their full-time MBA course is ranked #21 by the U.S. News & World Report 2020 and their online MBA program stands at #1 U.S. News & World Report 2020.
+The School of Commerce and Finance was established at Indiana University in 1920 and, in 1996, was named the Kelley School of Business in honor of E.W.
+Kelley, who established the first fully funded professorship and chair at the school.
+Their full-time MBA course is ranked #22 by the U.S. News & World Report 2023, and their online MBA program stands at #1 in U.S. News & World Report.

-If the Indiana University Kelley School of Business is your target business school, this article will help you in researching the class profile, and career prospects its full-time MBA program can offer you.
+If the Indiana University Kelley School of Business is your target business school, this article will help you research the class profile and career prospects its full-time MBA program can offer you.

 Here is the outline of this article: